StrikingLoo/strikingloo.github.io/_posts/2019-04-14-k-means-clustering-magic-the-gathering.md

 K-Means Clustering receives a single hyperparameter: _k_, which specifies how many clusters we want to categorize our data into.

 The clusters won’t necessarily all have the same quantity of instances.
 However, they should each characterize a specific subset of our data.
 How will we achieve this?
-Let’s find out!
+Let’s find out.

-First of all, the input for this algorithm needs to be a set of vectors.
+First, the input for this algorithm needs to be a set of vectors.
 That is, all your features should be numerical, and in the same order.
 If you had any categorical features, my advice would be to use one-hot encode: convert each categorical variable into a vector of n-elements: one for each possible category, all set to 0 except the one for the given category.

 What the algorithm will do is initiate _k_ random ‘centroids’ -points in the space defined by the dimensions of the dataset’s elements-, and then it will: